saurav-dhait/Movie-Web-Scraper/README.md

     # class name for scraping
     class_div = "ipc-metadata-list-summary-item"
     ```
-3. The URL is obtained by the following line.
+3. The URL is obtained by the following line in `main.py`.

    ```bash
     # class name for scraping